Automate versioning and publishing with Nx

 How It Works

-The workflow automates the full release lifecycle in two steps:
+The workflow automates the release lifecycle in two steps:

 - When you push a version plan to